ElektraInitiative/libelektra/doc/dev/data-structures.md

 ## Order Preserving Minimal Perfect Hash Map (aka OPMPHM)

-All structs are defined in [opmphm.h](/src/include/kdbopmphm.h).

-The OPMPHM is a randomized hash map of the Las Vegas type, that creates an index over the elements, to gain O(1) access.
+The OPMPHM is a non dynamic randomized hash map of the Las Vegas type, that creates an index over the elements, to gain O(1) access.

-The OPMPHM represent an arbitrary index over your elements arranged in an array.
+The elements must be arranged in an array and each element must have a unique name, to identify the elements.
-The desired index of an element, also known as the order is set in `OpmphmGraph->edges[i].order`.
-Where `i` is the i-th element in your array.
-Since you can assign arbitrary values as the order, the array of your elements can have gaps and even have equal orders for two different elements.
-Those orders must be specified before inserting all elements in the OPMPHM, also known as build.

-Once the OPMPHM is build, every:
+The source can be found in [kdbopmphm.h](/src/include/kdbopmphm.h) and [opmphm.c](/src/libs/elektra/opmphm.c) and works also outside of Elektra.

+The OPMPHM does not store any buckets, your array of elements are the buckets and the OPMPHM represent an arbitrary index over those.
+The desired index of an element, also known as the order, is set in `OpmphmGraph->edges[i].order`, where `i` is the i-th element in your array.
+When the orders should represent the array indices, the default order can be applied during the assignment step.
+When the orders are not the default order, `OpmphmGraph->edges[i].order` should be set before the assignment step.

+The OPMPHM is non dynamic, there are no insert and delete operations.
+The OPMPHM gets build for a static set of elements, once the OPMPHM is build, every:

  * change of at least one indexed element name
  * addition of a new element